syncfusion-content/wpf-docs/wpf/Scheduler/TimelineView.md

 * All day Appointment does not support `MinimumAppointmentDuration`.

 ## Time text formatting
 You can customize the format for the labels mentioning the time, by setting the [TimeRulerFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeRulerFormat) property of `TimelineViewSettings` in `Scheduler`.
+This property won't be applicable for `TimelineMonth` view.
 {% tabs %}
 {% highlight c# %}
-Schedule.ViewType = SchedulerViewType.Timeline;
+Schedule.ViewType = SchedulerViewType.TimelineWeek;
 Schedule.TimelineViewSettings.TimeRulerFormat = "hh mm";
 Schedule.TimelineViewSettings.TimeInterval = new System.TimeSpan(0, 30, 0);
 {% endhighlight %}